watermelon-addict/IM-Study-on-Sea-Ice/README.md

 ## 4.4	Metropolis simulation setups
 <br/>
 Various Monte Carlo (MC) methods have been developed for the IM simulation.
 Among them the most widely used are the Glauber dynamics and the Metropolis-Hasting algorithm.
 In this study, we follow the latter for the MC simulation of the IM lattice evolution.
-As described in Section 2.3, an inertia factor is introduced into our model and the generalized Metropolis-Hastings MC steps are below $$:
+As described in Section 2.3, an inertia factor is introduced into our model and the generalized Metropolis-Hastings MC steps are below:
 <br/><br/>
 1. Select cell i at random from the 2-D lattice of the focus area.
 Let the spin value of this cell be $σ_i$.
 <br/>